Web Design & Dev

 When a business hires an in-house team to work on its requirements, it also becomes responsible for providing adequate employee training.
 This training is integral to the employee’s career development and helps them leverage their skills.

 However, doing so will mean your employees must take time out of their daily schedules and attend training sessions.
-Moreover, you will also have to invest additionally in establishing a learning and development department, based on the type and extent of training you will provide to the employees.
+Moreover, you will also have to invest in establishing a learning and development department based on the type and extent of training you will provide to the employees.
 All these factors can extend the project’s timeline and become unfeasible for many businesses, proving to be a significant limitation of the in-house development strategy.

 Summing It Up